BuidlGuidl/event-wallet/README.md

 5. From `packages/hardhat` run `yarn pin-metadata`.
 This will upload the images to ipfs, pin the files, generate the metadata for each one based on the data from `assets.ts`, and then upload and pin the metadata to ipfs.
 This will update the `packages/nextjs/metadataHashes.json` file (used to load the metadata and images locally instead of from ipfs), create the file `packages/nextjs/imagesPinned.json` (each ipfs hash for each tokenType), `packages/nextjs/metadatas.json` (all the metadata objects uploaded to ipfs) and `packages/nextjs/tokenMapping.txt` (the mapping from tokenType to metadata ipfs hash).

 6. Copy the data from `packages/nextjs/tokenMapping.txt` to the `EventSBT` constructor, replacing the current tokenTypes.

+7. EXAMPLE: Display a QR that leads to http://localhost:3000/mint#5833866498 to mint an example nft with id 5833866498

+(This is kind of a hacky way to hide NFT mints.
+Expect that some folks will inspect the chain and find the NFT ids ahead of you reavealing them if you are at a blockchain event.)

 ### 3. Configure website